 Section 2.
-Employees who fail to meet articulated expectation within a stated time period, will be provided a Corrective Action/Performance Improvement Plan.
-If an Employee continues to fall below expectations, the Employee may be subject to disciplinary action.
+Employees who fail to garner a satisfactory rating on the biannual evaluation, will be provided a Corrective Action/Performance Improvement Plan.

 Section 3.
 When an Employee is evaluated on his/her performance, the Employee shall be given an opportunity to examine the performance evaluation; and to discuss it with his/her supervisor.
 The Employee shall sign the evaluation form and attach any relevant documents to the form.
 The signature does not indicate agreement with the evaluation.
 The Employee shall be given a copy of the performance evaluation.
-A copy, with any attachments, shall be placed in the Employee's official personnel file.
+A copy, with any attachments, shall be placed in the Employee's official personnel file and/or LEFTA Employee Training Record.

 Section 4.
-Violations of the procedures contained herein are subject to the grievance procedure; however, the rating determined by the Employee's immediate supervisor and the Police Chief is not a proper subject for the grievance procedure.
+Violations of the procedures contained herein are subject to the grievance procedure; however, the rating determined by the Employee's immediate supervisor and the Police Chief is not a proper subject for the grievance procedure; however, Employees may request the Chief review the scoring if they believe it does not appropriately reflect their performance.
+Employees agree to abide by the Chief's decision.